Javanaise/mrboom-libretro/README.md

 make install
 ```

-You will need SDL2 SDL2_mixer minizip and zlib.
+You will need SDL2, SDL2_mixer --with-libmodplug, minizip and zlib.

 ### Libretro packages are available: